AnnaAD/cs-by-hand/lec0-1/README.md

 2. Flip each digit (0->1 or 1->0)
 3. Add 1 in binary (remember to carry if needed!)

+Doing the procedure again (starting with a negative version of the number in binary) will flip a negative value to a positive.
+Notice, that positive values will always have a zero as the highest order bit, while negative values will have a 1 in the highest order bit.
+As such, we call the highest order bit, the **sign bit**.

 Fill in the circle with the decimal value of the following 4-bit 2's complement binary around the circle.

 <img src="../outputs/lec0-1/q1.svg"/>